mulesoft/pdk-custom-policy-examples/query/README.md

 curl "http://127.0.0.1:8081?key=value&extra&absent=absent" -v
 ```

-Flex Gateway should returns a response with the query parameters as headers.
+Flex Gateway should return a response with the query parameters as headers:

 ```json
 {